It’s wonderful that tea does this. It facilitates tea drinking. But your mind needn’t act like tea. Too often it does.

 It’s quite different from a tea-like mind.
 Cultivating witness consciousness allows the mind to fully experience what arises without being overcome by identification.

 It’s a paradoxical state of mind.

 It’s neither lost in identification nor separate from experience.
-The witnessing consciousness simultaneously transcends the object of attention while fully entering into it.
-It’s this paradoxical quality – of being beyond and fully engaged – that makes witness consciousness such a powerful source of healing.
+Witness consciousness simultaneously transcends the object of attention while fully entering into it.
+It’s this paradoxical quality - of being beyond and fully engaged - that makes witness consciousness such a powerful source of healing.

 Witness consciousness is able to infuse all conditions – with the light of awareness.

 Through the function of witness consciousness, the light of awareness can fully infuse any and every condition.
 The mind is thus able to engage with all forms of conditions as a healing presence.

 It is able to investigate, enter, and experience any condition fully – because of this engaged detachment.
 Witness consciousness develops as the mind simultaneously dis-identifies with conditions while remaining fully present.

 How can you cultivate witness consciousness?

 The most reliable way is through meditation practice.
 Meditation practice is ideally – and intentionally – designed to cultivate witness consciousness.

 When you begin meditating (and by as you begin I mean whenever you sit down) – you become aware of how easily the mind slips away into identification with thought, emotion, sensations.